iabdulkader/joshare-trpc/README.md

 <div align="center"> <img src=https://telegra.ph/file/ec8c9b6084584a62c3c79.png width="200px"/> </div>

 # About
-# JoShare - A simple filesharing solution.
+# JoShare - A simple file sharing solution.
 Anyone can share any kinds of file with others easily and securely.

 # Stack